-Equity Securities Level 2: We own interests in equity and mutual funds that are reported at fair value using Level 2 inputs.
-The valuations are based on the funds' net asset value per share, determined weekly or at the end of each month.
+Equity Securities Level 2: We own interests in a mutual fund that is reported at fair value using Level 2 inputs.
+The valuation is based on the funds' net asset value per share, at the end of each month.
 The underlying assets in the funds are valued primarily on the basis of closing market quotations or official closing prices on each valuation day.